 3. Find your dream home

-4. Make an offer to purchase
+5. Make an offer to purchase

 If your offer is accepted, you and the owner must sign your offer to purchase.
 You may submit a copy of the offer when applying for your home loan.

-5. Apply for a home loanYou can apply on your own, or as a trust or business, or make a joint application with your spouse or partner.
+You can apply for a home loan on your own, or as a trust or business, or make a joint application with your spouse or partner.

-We’ll be in touch to confirm your home loan and personalised interest rate, and arrange a time for you to come in and sign your home loan contract.
+We’ll be in touch to confirm your home loan and personalised interest rate and arrange a time for you to come in and sign your home loan contract.

-6. Insure your home
+7. Insure your home

 With an access bond facility on your home loan, you won’t have to take out a personal loan to cover unexpected expenses such as fixing your pool or repairing your roof.

 Buying an investment property can be a savvy decision if you have factored in all of the costs and risks.